Skip to main content

 Scenario 2: managing behaviour

 Leaders have different techniques for behaviour management and getting young people to hush down.
 I’m thinking about a leader who uses the ‘hands up’ technique compared to a whistle or shouting ‘Quiet’.
-Some leaders might find shouting or a whistle a little extreme, whereas other may think the ‘hands up’ technique isn’t as effective.
+Some leaders might find shouting or a whistle a little extreme, whereas others may think the ‘hands up’ technique isn’t as effective.

 How do we delicately decide what’s best for the young people, without offending colleagues who favour different tactics?